 The origin of vaginal odor is complicated and probably different for every person because when it comes to vaginal odors, multiple factors are at play.

 Simply put, vaginal odor is a combination of smells produced by the byproducts of different microbes within the vaginal microbiome.
-(Curious about the types of microbes that may be related to your vaginal odor?
+(Want to test yourself for the types of microbes that may be related to your vaginal odor?
 Evvy tests for all bacteria and fungi in the vaginal microbiome).

 In fact all body odor originates from the different odors bacteria produce (known as bacterial odorants).